-Generate a quick NGL (webGL based) structure overview of bio3d pdb
+Generate a quick NGL (webGL based) structure overview of bio3d pdb class

 objects with a number of simple defaults.
 The returned NGLVieweR object